Generic Name: sunitinib (soo-NI-ti-nib)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); arm, calf, or leg pain, redness, swelling, or tenderness; black, tarry, or bloody stools; blistering or rash on the palms of the hands and soles of the feet; bloody urine; chest or left arm pain; confusion; coughing up blood; decreased urination; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent cough or sore throat; mental or mood changes (eg, decreased alertness, depression, irritability); muscle pain, tenderness, or weakness; numbness or tingling of the hands or feet; 1-sided weakness; seizures; severe or persistent headache, dizziness, diarrhea, back pain, tiredness, or weakness; severe stomach pain or swelling; shortness of breath; slurred speech; sudden, severe nausea or vomiting; swelling of the hands, ankles, feet, or legs; swelling or pain in the jaw; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, yellowing of the eyes or skin); symptoms of thyroid and adrenal gland problems (eg, agitation; appetite changes; changes in menstrual period; excessive sweating; hair loss; increased sensitivity to hot or cold conditions; nervousness; sudden, unusual weight changes; tremors; unusual nausea, vomiting, or diarrhea; worsening tiredness); unusual or severe bruising or bleeding (eg, bleeding gums, nosebleeds); vision changes or vision loss; vomiting blood or vomit that looks like coffee grounds.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); arm, calf, or leg pain, redness, swelling, or tenderness; black, tarry, or bloody stools; blistering or rash on the palms of the hands and soles of the feet; chest or left arm pain; confusion; coughing up blood; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent cough or sore throat; mental or mood changes (eg, decreased alertness, depression, irritability); muscle pain, tenderness, or weakness; numbness or tingling of the hands or feet; one-sided weakness; seizures; severe or persistent headache, dizziness, diarrhea, back pain, tiredness, or weakness; severe stomach pain or swelling; shortness of breath; skin color changes, redness, warmth, or swelling; slurred speech; sudden, severe nausea or vomiting; swelling of the hands, ankles, feet, or legs; swelling or pain in the jaw; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, yellowing of the eyes or skin); symptoms of thyroid and adrenal gland problems (eg, agitation; appetite changes; changes in menstrual period; excessive sweating; hair loss; increased sensitivity to hot or cold conditions; nervousness; sudden, unusual weight changes; tremors; unusual nausea, vomiting, or diarrhea; worsening tiredness); unusual or severe bruising or bleeding (eg, bleeding gums, nosebleeds); vision changes or vision loss; vomiting blood or vomit that looks like coffee grounds.